 Getting faster about replying

-Lenders have 8 weeks in order to reply to a complaint.
-QQ and P2P used to take most of the 8 weeks but in 2019 they have got faster and some people will get a reply in a couple of weeks.
+Lenders have 8 weeks in order to reply to a complaint but some people will get a reply from QQ in a couple of weeks.

 This doesn’t mean their offers are much better… but as soon as you get a Final Response you can send your case to the Financial Ombudsman.